barlowtyler96/RecipesApiApp/README.md

 # CulinaryShares Web API

 #### This solution consists of two projects, a class library for data access and a web API.
 My data access library utilizes dapper with stored procedures.
 The API is then consumed by my [CulinaryShares blazor](https://github.com/barlowtyler96/RecipesB2CBlazor) app, as well as the [angular clone](https://github.com/barlowtyler96/AngularRecipesB2C).
-My favorite feature is the server-side paging.
-When a user searches for a recipe on the blazor app, only the results for the current page are returned and stored in memory.

 #### This project was created to practice data access, SQL Server, Dapper, authentication/authorization, and API developement.